bsc-s2/pykit/mysqlutil/README.md

 -   `index_values`:
     specifies condition values to find those rows to delete.
-    A list or tuple of strings has the same length with `index`.
+    A list or tuple has the same length with `index`.

 -   `limit`:
     specifies a limited number of rows to delete.